lodeguns/fatigue/README.md

 # Fatigue
 ## Neural networks for fatigue crack propagation predictions in real-time under uncertainty
-V. Giannella 1* , F. Bardozzo 2 , A. Postiglione 2 , R. Tagliaferri 2 , R. Sepe 1 , R. Citarella
+V. Giannella , F. Bardozzo , A. Postiglione , R. Tagliaferri , R. Sepe and R. Citarella

 > Abstract: Crack propagation analyses are fundamental for all mechanical structures for